• Study level

 Description

-Examples of homogeneous catalysis reactions will be presented, with emphasis on the underlying concepts and the limitations of theoretical approaches (mainly DFT).
+Examples of homogeneous catalysis reactions will be presented, highlighting the underlying concepts and limitations of theoretical approaches (mainly DFT).
 Olein metathesis and polymerization examples will illustrate supported catalysis, with emphasis on the influence of the support.

-Various examples will illustrate the specificity of nanocatalysts, distinguishing the respective role of electronic and geometrical factors.
+Various examples will illustrate the specificity of nanocatalysts, distinguishing between the respective roles of electronic and geometric factors.

 Hourly volumes* :